T$^\star$: Progressive Block Scaling for Masked Diffusion Language Models Through Trajectory Aware Reinforcement Learning: Conclusion

 \section{Conclusion}

-Experiments show that \sysname~stably scales block size with minimal performance loss, providing a practical recipe for diffusion language models to inherit strong reasoning ability from AR-initialized small-block checkpoints.
-We analyze the collapse of direct TraceRL at larger block size models and present a potential mitigation perspective related to Lazy Likelihood Displacement.
-Finally, our schedule analysis suggests that trajectory-aware RL can induce a non-canonical denoising schedule under a fixed block size.
+Experiments show that \sysname~stably scales block size with limited performance degradation, providing a practical recipe for transferring reasoning ability from AR-initialized small-block checkpoints to larger-block diffusion decoding.
+We further analyze the instability of direct \textsc{TraceRL} at larger block sizes and relate it to cumulative likelihood drift under noisy rollouts.
+Finally, our schedule analysis suggests that the learned denoising policy under a target block size is not simply a reversion to the canonical left-to-right order.

-Recent work encourages non-linear reasoning via explicit external scaffolds such as tree/graph-structured search over intermediate thoughts \cite{yao2023tot,DBLP:conf/aaai/BestaBKGPGGLNNH24,yao-etal-2024-got}.
-In contrast, our experiments show that trajectory-aware RL can modify the model's internal denoising policy (i.e., token-finalization schedule) and improve reasoning performance without introducing an external search procedure, suggesting internal schedule learning as a complementary direction.
+Recent work encourages non-linear reasoning via explicit external scaffolds such as tree-/graph-structured search over intermediate thoughts \cite{yao2023tot,DBLP:conf/aaai/BestaBKGPGGLNNH24,yao-etal-2024-got}.
+In contrast, our results suggest that RL can also reshape the model's internal token-finalization order without introducing an external search procedure, making internal schedule learning a complementary direction.